 (t1, [t2, t3, [t4, t5]]), then an appropriate signature for

 fn = lambda (t1, [t2, t3, [t4, t5]]):.

 fn: The callable to be performed.

-initializer: (optional) The initial value for the accumulator.
+initializer: (optional) A tensor or (possibly nested) sequence of tensors, as the initial value for the accumulator.

 parallel_iterations: (optional) The number of iterations allowed to run in parallel.